afroNinja420/AfroAuction/README.md

 - `/pa claim`
   Claims all pending items (won auctions or unsold items) if your inventory has space.
   Aliased as `/playerauction claim`.

+- `/pa activeauctions`
+  Opens a GUI displaying all currently active auctions, showing each auction’s item and details.
+  Example: `/pa activeauctions`

 ## Configuration